Supporting Your Child’s Learning

 Create Strong Relationships that are Affirming of Emotions

-There is growing research that supports how emotional intelligence is a better indicator of success in life, than intelligence measured along the IQ scale.
-This highlights just how integral it is to raise our children to be more self-aware, and to be better equipped when responding to situations involving others.
+There is growing research demonstrating that emotional intelligence is a better indicator of success in life, than intelligence measured along the IQ scale.
+This highlights just how integral it is to raise our children to be more self-aware, and able to regulate.
 It also means that focusing solely on academic achievements can undermine your child’s long term success.

 To better understand the significance of emotions in learning, it can be helpful to think of your child’s brain as a house.
 The foundation of the house is built on relationship and emotional support.
 The main floor of the house is where learning happens, and the top floor of the house is where achievement happens.